10 Types of Hackers You Should Beware Of

-Last Updated on March 8, 2025 by Editorial
+Last Updated on June 15, 2025 by Editorial

-10 Dangerous Types of Hackers That Exist
+10 Types of Hackers That Exist Today

 Black Hat Hackers

 These are unethical hackers who use their skills to gain unauthorized access for illegal or malicious purposes.
 Black hat hackers may be motivated by financial gain, revenge, or simply the thrill of bypassing any network security.
-They typically engage in activities such as stealing sensitive data, spreading malware, or launching DDoS attacks.

 One famous black hat hacker is Kevin Mitnick, convicted in 1999 for computer and wire fraud.
 Mitnick gained unauthorized access to several computer systems, including those of major corporations.
-He then stole proprietary software and other valuable and sensitive information.
-He was eventually caught and served five years in prison.

 White Hat Hackers

-Also called ethical hackers, these types use their hacking skills ethically, often to improve network security.
-White hat hackers may work as cybersecurity professionals.
-Their main roles include testing the defenses of companies and organizations to identify vulnerabilities that need to be fixed.
+The roles of ethical hacker types include testing the defenses of companies and organizations to identify vulnerabilities that need to be fixed.
 Password cracking is one of their core activities.

 One famous example of a white hat hacker is Marcus Hutchins, also known as “MalwareTech.”
 Hutchins gained notoriety for accidentally discovering and stopping the spread of the WannaCry ransomware attack in 2017.
 This attack affected more than 200,000 computers worldwide.